 The Association may participate in financial instruments with off-balance sheet risk to satisfy the financing needs of its borrowers and to manage their exposure to interest-rate risk.
 These financial instruments include commitments to extend credit and commercial letters of credit.
 The instruments involve, to varying degrees, elements of credit risk in excess of the amount recognized in the consolidated financial statements.
 Commitments to extend credit are agreements to lend to a borrower as long as there is not a violation of any condition established in the contract.
-Commercial letters of credit are agreements to pay a beneficiary under conditions specified in the letter of credit.
-Commitments and letters of credit generally have fixed expiration dates or other termination clauses and may require payment of a fee by the borrower.
-At December 31, 2019, \$615.1 million of commitments to extend credit and \$60 of commercial letters of credit were outstanding.
+Commercial letters of credit generally have fixed expiration dates or other termination clauses and may require payment of a fee by the borrower.
+At December 31, 2020, \$652.8 million of commitments to extend credit were outstanding.

 Since many of these commitments are expected to expire without being drawn upon, the total commitments do not necessarily represent future cash requirements.
 However, these credit-related financial instruments have off-balance-sheet credit risk because their amounts are not reflected on the Consolidated Statement of Condition until funded or drawn upon.
 The credit risk associated with issuing commitments and letters of credit is substantially the same as that involved in extending loans to borrowers and management applies the same credit policies to these commitments.
-Upon fully funding a commitment, the credit risk amounts are equal to the contract amounts, assuming that borrowers fail completely to meet their obligations and the collateral or other security is of no value.
+Upon fully funding these commitments, the credit risk amounts are equal to the contract amounts, assuming that borrowers fail completely to meet their obligations and the collateral or other security is of no value.
 The amount of collateral obtained, if deemed necessary upon extension of credit, is based on management's credit evaluation of the borrower.

 The Association also participates in standby letters of credits to satisfy the financing needs of its borrowers.
 These letters of credit are irrevocable agreements to guarantee payments of specified financial obligations.
-At December 31, 2019, \$5.4 million of standby letters of credit were outstanding with a nominal fair value.
-Outstanding standby letters of credit have expiration dates from 2020 to 2021.
-The maximum potential amount of future payments the Association is required to make under the guarantees is \$5.4 million.
+At December 31, 2020, \$6.2 million of standby letters of credit were outstanding with a nominal fair value.
+Outstanding standby letters of credit have expiration dates from 2021 to 2024.
+The maximum potential amount of future payments the Association is required to make under the guarantees is \$6.2 million.
 Payment/performance risk of the standby letters of credit guarantee is assessed using the same internal customer credit ratings that we use to manage credit risk in our loan portfolio.